AGiorgetti/agiorgetti.github.io/_drafts/add-disqus-jekyll-blog.md

 Look for the proper position on your blog skin (in the Notepad theme I used the file is: _includes/disqus_comments.html) and check/update the code if needed.

+Done.

-It was pretty simple in the end.
+It was pretty simple right ?!

+Yes!...
 But by default Disqus uses the page url as the key to identify the comments related to a specific blog post, if you are migrating your data from another platform or you want the freedom to migrate away from Jekyll with an easy way to keep using your comments on Disqus, a good idea can be the following tip: